Stereophonic sound: Pseudo-stereo

-In the course of restoration or remastering of monophonic records, various techniques of "pseudo-stereo", "quasi-stereo", or "rechanneled stereo" have been used to create the impression that the sound was originally recorded in stereo.
+In the course of restoration or remastering of monophonic records, various techniques of pseudo-stereo, quasi-stereo, or rechanneled stereo have been used to create the impression that the sound was originally recorded in stereo.
 These techniques first involved hardware methods (see Duophonic) or, more recently, a combination of hardware and software.
-Multitrack Studio, from Bremmers Audio Design (The Netherlands), uses special filters to achieve a pseudo-stereo effect: the "shelve" filter directs low frequencies to the left channel and high frequencies to the right channel, and the comb filter adds a small delay in signal timing between the two channels, a delay barely noticeable by ear, but contributing to an effect of "widening" original "flattiness" of mono recording.A Review and an Extension of Pseudo-Stereo...
+Multitrack Studio, from Bremmers Audio Design (The Netherlands), uses special filters to achieve a pseudo-stereo effect: the shelve filter directs low frequencies to the left channel and high frequencies to the right channel, and the comb filter adds a small delay in signal timing between the two channels, a delay barely noticeable by ear, but contributing to an effect of widening original flattiness of mono recording.

 The special pseudo-stereo circuit – invented by Kishii and Noro, from Japan – was patented in the United States in 2003, with already previously issued patents for similar devices.
 Artificial stereo techniques have been used to improve the listening experience of monophonic recordings or to make them more "saleable" in today's market, where people expect stereo.
 Some critics have expressed concern about the use of these methods.

 Binaural recording

 Engineers make a technical distinction between "binaural" and "stereophonic" recording.
 Of these, binaural recording is analogous to stereoscopic photography.
 In binaural recording, a pair of microphones is put inside a model of a human head that includes external ears and ear canals; each microphone is where the eardrum would be.
 The recording is then played back through headphones, so that each channel is presented independently, without mixing or crosstalk.
 Thus, each of the listener's eardrums is driven with a replica of the auditory signal it would have experienced at the recording location.
 The result is an accurate duplication of the auditory spatiality that would have been experienced by the listener had he or she been in the same place as the model head.
 Because of the inconvenience of wearing headphones, true binaural recordings have remained laboratory and audiophile curiosities.
-However "loudspeaker-binaural" listening is possible with Ambiophonics.
+However, "loudspeaker-binaural" listening is possible with Ambiophonics.

 Numerous early two-track-stereo reel-to-reel tapes as well as several experimental stereo disc formats of the early 1950s branded themselves as binaural, however they were merely different incarnations of the above-described stereo or two-track mono recording methods (lead vocal or instrument isolated on one channel and orchestra on the other sans lead.)